frapa/ripple/README.md

 	// Build the REST application

 	app := ripple.NewApplication()

+    // Enable gzip compression of the responses

+    app.EnableCompression()

 	// Create a controller and register it.
 Any number of controllers
 	// can be registered that way.